MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/about-the-security-model-for-form-templates-with-code.md

 The default security policy set for the application domain of a managed code form template ensures that the InfoPath domain access security levels as well as any additional .NET security restrictions are enforced.
 To provide additional flexibility, the InfoPath security system recognizes a .NET code access security code group named "InfoPath Form Templates".
 If this code group is present on a user's computer, its security configuration, and those of any child code groups within it will be applied to the application domain.

- **Important**
+> [!IMPORTANT]

-- The InfoPath Form Templates code group applies only to the managed code form code assembly itself.
+> - The InfoPath Form Templates code group applies only to the managed code form code assembly itself.
 As a result, if you grant the Full Trust permission set to InfoPath managed code form code, but you have not installed and registered (or digitally signed) the form template itself (which makes the entire form template fully trusted), calls in the form code to security level 3 object model members will still fail.

-- If you reference or explicitly load (Assembly.Load) an assembly that is configured with a restricted permission set using Hash, Strong Name, or Publisher evidence to determine its membership condition in a form template project, the assembly will nonetheless be loaded and executed by the form template.
+> - If you reference or explicitly load (Assembly.Load) an assembly that is configured with a restricted permission set using Hash, Strong Name, or Publisher evidence to determine its membership condition in a form template project, the assembly will nonetheless be loaded and executed by the form template.

 For information on how to create and configure the InfoPath Form Templates code group, see [Configure Security Settings for Form Templates with Code](how-to-configure-security-settings-for-form-templates-with-code.md).